top of page

 Advisor

 Bachelor of Science (Biology) from the Biology School, Universidad Veracruzana.
-Her thesis focuses on the detection of Rickettsia and Borrelia in a community rodents and their ectoparasites in Central Veracruz.
+Her thesis focuses on detecting Rickettsia and Borrelia in a community of wild rodents and their ectoparasites in Central Veracruz.
 Her main interest is the molecular detection of bacterial zoonotic pathogens, as well as their importance in wildlife health.

 ian_aym@hotmail.com